KateR14/CLOSER_KR/basic-unit1.1/  what-is-data.md

     de --> td("-20...45")

 ```
-- You may have got the same or you might have looked at wind gusts or percipitation.
+- You may have got the same or you might have looked at wind gusts or chance of rain.
 For example:

 ``` mermaid